 Although most universities do not have any subject prerequisites for their law degrees, it might be a good idea to consider which A-Levels you should take if you want to study law at university.

-You may also want to look at the grade requirements needed for law at the universities you are considering applying to so that you know whether you will need A*s at A-Level or not.
+You may also want to look at the grade requirements needed for law at the universities you are considering applying to so that you know what kind of grades to aim for.

 2. Obtain Some Work Experience

 Throughout year 12 and year 13, you should try to secure yourself some law work experience.
 Any work in a firm or chambers would benefit your application greatly, although it is not essential.